SERVICING, GRADING AND DRAINAGE PLAN - OAKVILLE

 Arrows indicating the direction of surface drainage on all proposed paved, granular, and grassed areas and the slope - between 2-5% for softscape and 1-5% for hardscape, as per Development Engineering Procedures and Guidelines.

-Proposed spot elevations: At all high/low points of the side yard swales, top and bottom of slopes, all changes in gradient, building corners, building entrance, etc. Of top and bottom of retaining walls - bottom elevations on both sides of the wall shall be provided.
+Proposed spot elevations: At all high/low points of the side yard swales, top and bottom of slopes, all changes in gradient, building corners, building entrance, etc. At the top and bottom of retaining walls, bottom elevations on both sides of the wall shall be provided.
 Provide cross sections to better illustrate design intent, as required.
-Retaining walls that are not designated structures require a site alteration permit - designed as per the Development Engineering Procedures and Guidelines.
-Any retaining walls proposed along or near lot lines will require a cross section.
-Retaining wall to be a minimum of 0.30m away from the property line within the subject site.
-Wall ends to be tapered to maximum 0.15m in height.
+Retaining walls that are not designated structures require a site alteration permit, designed as per the Development Engineering Procedures and Guidelines.
+Any retaining walls proposed along or near lot lines will require a cross-section.
+The retaining wall to be a minimum of 0.30m away from the property line within the subject site.
+Wall ends to be tapered to a maximum of 0.15m in height.

-elevation of the ground floor and entrance to all buildings, elevations of underside of footings - identify all footing levels with different
+elevation of the ground floor, and entrance to all buildings, elevations of the underside of footings - identify all footing levels with different

 elevations and top of foundation wall elevation.
-Where top of foundation wall elevation changes or reverse veneer is used, the limit of the sections and the different top of foundation wall elevations must be identified.
+Where the top of the foundation wall elevation changes or a reverse veneer is used, the limit of the sections and the different top of foundation wall elevations must be identified.

 Proposed swales designed as per Development Engineering Procedures and Guidelines - if different, cross details to be provided for review.
 Swales must be designed to convey surface runoff away from the subject site without spilling onto adjacent properties.
 Infiltration galleries without an overflow outlet are not approved ultimate outlets for surface runoffs.